walter-a-jablonowski/sys-2/ai.md

   - edit renderer: form in modal for editing all fields
   - special features:
     - making pictures
-      - let me use the smartphones cam to add images that are saved in e.g. /data/myApartmentSearch/myApartment/images as "resource files"
+      - let me use the smartphones to make images for each apartment that are saved in e.g. /data/myApartmentSearch/myApartment/images as "resource files"
       - for saving the file we add a special ajax function
       - file types: typically used image types provided by the smartphones cam (implement hardcoded)